amesar/hive-serde-json/README.md

 # Overview

-This SerDe processes a file of JSON documents and flattens all nested objects to one level.
+_com.amm.hive.serde.flattened.JsonSerDe_ processes a file of JSON documents and flattens all nested objects and arrays to one level.

 There are two steps to the process:

-* Build the Hive DDL table schema.
+* Build the Hive DDL table schema and load into Hive.
-* Load the data through the SerDe.
+* Create Hive table using the SerDe.

 **Sample JSON feed files**